 Advertisement

 For Kyiv, the debate over religious affiliation goes beyond theology.
 Ukraine’s SBU security service arrested monastery head Metropolitan Arseniy, accusing him of tipping off Ukrainian positions to Russian forces.
-The case is one among dozens opened against UOC clerics since the beginning of the war.
+The case is among dozens opened against UOC clerics since the February 2022 invasion.

 Archimandrite Theophan denies the accusations against the Metropolitan.
 “Some forces are trying to divide our people,” he told AFP, issuing a call for unity.
 “What does the Bible say?
 Love God.
 And it says something you cannot imagine – love your enemies.”